Remember when Madonna was criticized for having an eating disorder because a photo showed her veiny arm?

 I see two distinct, compact regions of trained muscle.
 And that’s just the forearm—a notoriously difficult part of the body to build up.

-They become visible due to a low bodyfat percentage—but this doesn’t mean malnourished, undereating, an eating disorder or anorexic.
-The photo below shows truly skinny arms.
+They become visible due to a low bodyfat percentage — but this doesn’t mean malnourished, undereating, an eating disorder or anorexic.
+The two images below show truly skinny arms.
 Where are the veins?

 This same principle applies to the physique athlete.
-When she is standing with both arms at their sides, relaxed, the veins don’t pop out.
+When she is standing with both arms at their sides, relaxed, the veins don’t pop out so much.

 Vascularity in the arms is a physique athlete’s dream, and the goal for contests is to get as vascular as possible.